LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Conclusion

 \section{Conclusion}

 This paper introduces LNS2+RL, a novel MAPF algorithm that combines MARL with large neighborhood search.
 It follows the overall framework of LNS2, beginning with a path set that may contain collisions and then iteratively replanning paths for subsets of agents until the path set becomes collision-free.
-In early iterations, LNS2+RL addresses these challenging replanning tasks with a MARL-based planner, which offers higher solution quality but at a slower pace.
-As iterations progress, it adaptively switches to a fast, priority-based planner to quickly resolve remaining collisions.
-Our experiments on high-difficulty tasks across various world sizes, team sizes, and map structures consistently demonstrate the superior performance of LNS2+RL compared to other SOTA MAPF algorithms.
-The practicality of LNS2+RL is validated in a hybrid warehouse mockup simulation involving 10 real-world and 90 simulated robots.
-However, the MARL planner we use still relies on paths computed by SIPPS, and its SoC cannot be guaranteed as optimal.
-Future work will explore how to improve this MARL-based planner.
+In early iterations, LNS2+RL addresses these challenging replanning tasks with a MARL-based planner, which offers higher solution quality (fewer collisions) but at a slower pace.
+As iterations progress, it adaptively switches to a fast, prioritized planning algorithm to quickly resolve remaining collisions.
+Our experiments on high-agent-density tasks across various world sizes, team sizes, and map structures consistently demonstrate the superior performance of LNS2+RL compared to other state-of-the-art MAPF algorithms.
+The practicality of LNS2+RL is validated in a hybrid warehouse mockup simulation.